-Some were motivated by the small town environment, by the beautiful waters of the Albemarle Sound and the nine rivers flowing into it, others for the fishing, golf or the strong, friendly feeling of community.
-Some had previous connections to the area, but the majority chose a new experience in southern living in one of the “Prettiest Town in America,” according to Forbes.com.
+Most of our happy residents who relocated to Edenton were motivated by the small town environment, the waterfront beauty of the Albemarle Sound and our active adult lifestyle.
+Some who chose to retire to Edenton had previous connections to the area, but the majority chose a new experience in southern living in one of the “Prettiest Town in America,” according to Forbes.com.

-No two experiences are alike, but most have in common a desire to live a more peaceful lifestyle, where you can be as involved as you like and contribute your time to worthy purposes knowing it is a meaningful involvement.
-In fact, newcomers frequently find themselves being asked to serve on local boards and as key volunteers.
+No two Edenton experiences are alike, but most have in common a desire to live a more peaceful lifestyle, where you can be as involved as you like in our charming, low-tax, North Carolina town.

 Why Some Should NOT Retire to Edenton?